Mohamedamin-Mohamed/Mohamedamin-Mohamed/README.md

 ## Hey there, I'm Mohamedamin! 👋

-👋 SWE Intern @ John Deere 🌟.
+👋 Prev.
+SWE Intern @ John Deere 🌟.

 🎓 Pursuing a Bachelor of Science in Computer Science at the University of Wisconsin-River Falls.
 Expected graduation date 05/2025.